What is VPN split tunneling and how does it work?

 What Is Split Tunneling?

 Split tunneling solves this problem by letting users define which traffic should be routed through the VPN and which should use the regular internet connection.
-Depending on the implementation, split tunneling can be configured in several ways:
+Split tunneling can be configured in several ways:

 Use Cases

-• A gamer routes only the game traffic through VPN to reduce latency while keeping video streaming traffic outside.
+- A gamer routes only game traffic through the VPN to reduce latency while keeping video streaming traffic outside the VPN.

 How to Enable Split Tunneling